On metrics robust to noise and deformations: Preliminaries

-for an integrable function $g$.
-If $G$ is absolutely continuous, then it is differentiable almost everywhere, and $G' = g$.
-We denote by $\AC_0$ the set of absolutely continuous functions $G$ satisfying $G(1)=0$; these functions may be written as
+for a function $g$ in $L^1([a,b])$.
+If $G$ is absolutely continuous, then it is differentiable almost everywhere, and $G' = g$ where the derivative exists.
+We denote by $\AC_0$ the set of absolutely continuous functions $G$ satisfying $G(b)=0$; these functions may be written as